Luis-Nobrega/OOM-Internship-WRF/README.md

 ln -s ungrib/Variable_Tables/Vtable.GFS Vtable
 ```

-If you need to change simulation resolution, change `GEOGRID.TBL`.
+If you need to change the simulation resolution, change `GEOGRID.TBL`.

 Sections will be divided by '=====' and have names such as **name=LANDUSEF**.
 To change resolution, find: rel_path = default:**topo_gmted2010_30s**/ and change the **bold** term to the correct file.
 ```